PoProstuWitold/homeserver/tunnels/README.md

 ## 5. Services
 Setup [Cloudflare Tunnels](services/tunnels) with [Portainer](services/portainer) to allow access to your services outside your home network, then add as many services as you want.

-> **IMPORTANT!** Remember to add 2FA through Cloudflare Tunnels dashboard to some sensitive services such as Portainer:
+> **IMPORTANT!** Remember to add 2FA through Cloudflare Tunnels dashboard to some sensitive services such as Portainer.

 In every case you need to run.
 - **[Cloudflare Tunnels](services/tunnels)** - making services accesible outside your home network.